A Robolink x REC Foundation collaboration

 Are there teams/events in my area?

-Aerial Drone Competition is a developing program at the REC Foundation and we are growing nationwide.
+Aerial Drone Competition is a growing program at the REC Foundation, and we are expanding nationwide.
 We encourage you to check RobotEvents.com for the latest events.
 As this season gets underway, new teams and events will continue to be added.
-Please reach out to the program manager at Drones@roboticseducation.org to discuss your development in your area.
+Please reach out to the program manager at drones@recf.org to discuss development in your area.

 How many students are on a team?

 We recommend 3-5 students per team.
-Each team has one drone.
+Each team needs one drone.

 A school or organization can register multiple teams to accommodate student interest.
 Each school/organization registers a base number, such as 1234, and each team within that base number has a letter, such as 1234A, 1234B, etc. A base number can support up to 22 teams from a single organization.